scalameta/mdoc/docs/installation.md

 ```
 ````

-Then we generate the site using one of the available integrations:
+We process the markdown with one of the following mdoc integrations:

-- [sbt-mdoc](#sbt): for simple integration with sbt builds.
+- [sbt-mdoc](#sbt): for usage with sbt projects.
-- [command-line](#command-line): to run directly from the console outside of a build tool.
+- [command-line](#command-line): to run from the console outside of a build tool.
 - [library API](#library): for programmatic usage.

-The resulting generated `readme.md` will look like this.
+The generated `readme.md` will look like this.

 ````
 # My Project